Rlin232/rlin232.github.io/_projects/LPGPortfolio.md

 layout: page
 title: Lattice Point Geometry Proof Portfolio
 description: A collection of 100+ proofs exploring the fundamental properties of the lattice plane.

-These include results on the algebraic structure of the lattice plane,
 img: assets/img/LPG.png
 importance: 1
 category: school